D4KU/smorgasbord/README.md

 with, or ends with a given phrase.

+### Replace Duplicate Materials

+`Material Properties > Material Context Menu (v-shape under minus-sign)`

+For every selected object's material slot, try to replace all assigned duplicate materials with their original by comparing their names.
+A regular expression, which can be passed to the function as input, specifies how material names are matched.
+The default expression, `.*(?=\.[0-9]+)`, replaces a material with a suffix containing a dot and a number by the corresponding material without such a suffix, if such a material exists.
+For example, *Plastic_black.001* would be replaced by *Plastic_black*, if existent.

 ### Prepare Export to Unity

 `Object > Transform > Prepare Export to Unity`